|

 price you can have a private compartment in first class.
 But if you’re

-clothes, tucking your shoes into the corner of your little piece of space.
+clothes, tucking your shoes into the corner of your space.

 But if it can save 150 Euros on a hotel night, who hasn’t spent